How to Add VHS Effect to Video — Tutorials & Effect Downloads

 What is Film Grain?
 The Causes and Effects Explained

 In a world where almost everything you see is digitally shot, the priority is now “clean” images with high resolution and sharp edges.
 For a lot of filmmakers and fans lamenting the death of celluloid, one of the key attributes missing is something we’ve nearly forgotten: film grain.
-The textured look of cinematic film grain… Continue reading What is Film Grain?
-The Causes and Effects Explained
+The textured look of cinematic film grain is what gives celluloid film personality, depth, and dynamics.
+The irony is now that digital filmmaking has nearly perfected the “clean” image, some filmmakers are adding film grain texture in Post-Production.
+So, what is film grain and why are some directors bringing it back?
+Let’s find out.… Keep reading

 What is a Director’s Cut?
 Every Type of Director’s Cut Explained

 If you grew up in the home video era, you may have found yourself asking, “What is a Director’s Cut?”
 When DVD emerged, some movies would claim to be a “Director’s Cut,” which could imply many things to the potential consumer.
-It might seem straightforward, but there’s a lot more to Director’s Cuts than just a… Continue reading What is a Director’s Cut?
-Every Type of Director’s Cut Explained
+It might seem straightforward, but there’s a lot more to Director’s Cuts than just a longer version of a movie.
+So, what is a Director’s Cut and why are there so many of them?
+We’re going to go over the definition, its history through theatrical and home video releases, famous examples of Director’s Cuts and the different types that exist.… Keep reading

 What is a Best Boy in Film?
 Job Description and Duties Explained